apocalyptech/pystarboundmap/README.md

    disappears on us between runs; I suspect right now the app will just crash and the only way to get it to run again would be to manually clear out the config file.
+ - Sorting options for by-name opening dialogs.
+Right now the players are sorted by mtime and the planets by name.
+Should be able to toggle both.

 LICENSE
 -------